-The concept of ‘viral’ content likely stemmed from one video in the late ’90s, depicting a cubicle worker laying waste to his desktop computer in a fit of rage:
+The concept of ‘viral’ content likely stemmed from one video in the late ’90s, depicting an employee smashing his computer:

 It was distributed by email, and had originally been created as a way to market DVR-technology for surveillance cameras.
 From this humble beginning, viral content became such a staple of the online world that it earned a name for itself and started to present a lot of promise for marketers of all stripes.

 What Contagion Theory Is and What It Means for Digital Marketing